-- (3) The domestic registration authority may, at its discretion, consider representations made after the specified time. - (4) The domestic registration authority must give the person notice of the authority's decision. - (5) If the domestic registration authority amends, suspends or cancels the registration, the authority must give the person an information notice about the decision. - (6) In this section - registration the amend means amend registration under section 203 (Conditions imposed by domestic registration authority) during currency, otherwise than at the request of the foreign lawyer concerned. - (7) The domestic registration authority must advise the Board of - (a) the amendment, suspension or cancellation of a person's registration as a foreign lawyer; and - (b) any reasons for that amendment, suspension or cancellation.
+- (3) The domestic registration authority may, at its discretion, consider representations made after the specified time. - (4) The domestic registration authority must give the person notice of the authority's decision. - (5) If the domestic registration authority amends, suspends or cancels the registration, the authority must give the person an information notice about the decision. - (6) In this section - amend registration means amend the registration section 203 under imposed (Conditions domestic by registration authority) during currency, otherwise than at the request of the foreign lawyer concerned. - (7) The domestic registration authority must advise the Board of - (a) the amendment, suspension or cancellation of a person's registration as a foreign lawyer; and - (b) any reasons for that amendment, suspension or cancellation.